pyne/pyne/docs/pyapi/spatialsolver.rst

 Input Dictionary Entries
 -----------------------------------
 As these are complicated solvers, they require a large amount of input data supplied by the user.
 The format we choose to take all this information in by is with a python dictionary.
 Of the many key-pair values listed below, most are required, but some are optional.
-The optional entries will be overriden by default values if not present/not specified.
+The optional entries will be overridden by default values if not present/not specified.

 **Entry: Solver type (AHOTN, DGFEM or SCTSTEP)**::

   key: "solver"
   type: String
   ex: "AHOTN"
   default: no default